x-team/symphony-tutorial/README.md

 ### III.
 Improving News page output

 But wait...
-Despite don't have any style (this is not a CSS tutorial, so we'll not do any style anyway), the content format is wrong!!!
-Well, kinda wrong, we need to go deeper in the XSLT now.
+Despite being unstyled (this is not a CSS tutorial, so we'll skip that part for now), the content format is wrong!!!
+Well, kinda wrong, we need to go deeper into the XSLT to see how we can make it better.

-Lets grab some XSLT templates from SymphonyCMS website [Utilities](http://www.getsymphony.com/download/xslt-utilities/) section.
+Let's grab some XSLT templates from SymphonyCMS website [Utilities](http://www.getsymphony.com/download/xslt-utilities/) section.
 We need to:

-- Fix the date format;
+- Fix the date format,
-- Fix the text output, which the input was in Markdown and the output should be HTML;
+- Fix the text output (we should see HTML instead of raw Markdown),
-- Remove that inline width from images and make it resized in the server side.
+- Remove the inline width from images and resize it on the server side.

+Let's handle those things one by one now:

-#### a) Fix the date format;
+#### a) Fix the date format

 For the date we want to use something like `2nd November, 2014` instead `2014-11-02`.
-To acomplish this we'll need a format date template that can be found in the official website, in the XSLT Utilities section look for [Format Date/Time Advanced](http://www.getsymphony.com/download/xslt-utilities/view/20744/).
+To accomplish this we'll need a date format template that can be found in the official website.
+In the __XSLT Utilities__ section look for [Format Date/Time Advanced](http://www.getsymphony.com/download/xslt-utilities/view/20744/).

 Copy the raw code in `/workspace/utilities/format-date.xsl` and include this file in the `/workspace/pages/news.xsl`, to do this add `<xsl:import href="../utilities/format-date.xsl"/>` before `<xsl:output ... />` and in place of: